ZemaTimoteo/GIRFOS_tool/README.md

 Disclaim:
-We used the following toolbox:
+In this tool we used the following toolbox:

 https://mrirecon.github.io/bart/